auth0/docs/articles/best-practices/application-settings.md

 ## Flag third-party applications

-You should flag [first-party and third-party applications](/applications/concepts/app-types-first-third-party).
-First-party applications can be configured from the [Applications page](${manage_url}/#/applications) of the Auth0 dashboard.
+You should flag first-party and third-party applications.
+First-party applications can be configured from the [Applications](${manage_url}/#/applications) page of the Auth0 Dashboard.
 Third-party applications must be created using the Auth0 Management API and have the `is_first_party` attribute set to false.

 ## Set JWT token expiration